davidegat/Lotus123-on-reMarkable/README.md

 <h2>INSTALLING LOTUS ON VIRTUAL MACHINE</h2>

 <li>Mount the first Lotus disk on Virtualbox and start your FreeDOS virtual machine, then move to your a: drive and start the installation process <b>a: -enter- install -enter</b>, this way Lotus choosiness goes away, but it will ask you further disks, which you will mount on the fly with Virtualbox until you reach disk9 and complete the installation.
-Oh good old msdos times...<br><br>
+Oh good old msdos times...<br>

 Now you have a working FreeDOS machine in Virtualbox, with a Lotus copy installed upon, try if it works locally and stop your virtual machine.